amirul2k9/3D_detection_MAESTRO/README.md

 <img src="docs/open_mmlab.png" align="right" width="30%">

-# OpenPCDet
+# 3D Human Detection for MAESTRO Project

+This repo is forked from [`OpenPCDet`]().
+The origional code was written to work in Autonomous Driving applications.
+This code is customised to work inside the Operating room, where humans pointclouds are more dense and larger than those in the AV application.
+This repo explains the customisation procedure and how to train and test the model on a customised dataset.

-`OpenPCDet` is a clear, simple, self-contained open source project for LiDAR-based 3D object detection.
+The code is customised to work with  is a clear, simple, self-contained open source project for LiDAR-based 3D object detection.

 It is also the official code release of [`[PointRCNN]`](https://arxiv.org/abs/1812.04244), [`[Part-A2-Net]`](https://arxiv.org/abs/1907.03670), [`[PV-RCNN]`](https://arxiv.org/abs/1912.13192), [`[Voxel R-CNN]`](https://arxiv.org/abs/2012.15712), [`[PV-RCNN++]`](https://arxiv.org/abs/2102.00463) and [`[MPPNet]`](https://arxiv.org/abs/2205.05979).